jendrikseipp/vulture/README.rst

 been defined, but not used.
 This analysis ignores scopes and focuses only on object names.

 Sort by size
 ------------

-When using the ``--sort-by-size`` option, vulture will sort the unused items by the relative sizes of their syntax trees, which is a proxy for the amount of code.
-This feature helps developers prioritize where to look to remove code first.
+When using the ``--sort-by-size`` option, vulture sorts unused classes and functions by their lines of code.
+This helps developers prioritize where to look for dead code first.

 Similar programs